 - Shoulder straps to keep the device easily accessible while moving through a warehouse

-- Mounting plates, cases, or wire racks to attach the device to transportation tools (e.g. utility carts, hand trucks / dollies, hand pallet jacks, etc)
+- Mounting plates, cases, or wire racks to attach a device to a transportation tool (e.g. a utility cart)

 aACE mobile apps work offline, not using a real-time connection to your live data.
 Storing necessary data with the app minimizes data transfer, which enables the app to be more responsive.
-This is especially true for situations where connectivity is less robust (e.g. using an app in a warehouse or during air travel).
+This is especially true for situations where connectivity may be less robust (e.g. using an app in a warehouse).